 How does the FCRA affect you?

 PeopleSmart.com is not a Consumer Reporting Agency.
-PeopleSmart was created for the everyday consumer to have similar access to some of the information CRAs can provide to search for themselves and others.
-Therefore, FCRA restricts how and why you can use the site, as the data available through public records can contain inaccuracies or gaps in digitized or available information.
-Scroll down to find examples of ways the information PeopleSmart provides can and cannot not be used.
+PeopleSmart was created for the everyday consumer to have similar access to some of the publicly available information CRAs can provide to search for themselves and others.
+FCRA restricts how and why you can use the site, as the data available through public records can contain inaccuracies or gaps in digitized or available information.
+Scroll down to find examples of ways the information PeopleSmart provides can and can not be used.

 Do’s and don’ts of using PeopleSmart

 There are a host of reasons why you should use PeopleSmart.com — you never know what you will find!
 Subscribers are encouraged to check out not only themselves, but friends and family.
-But there are more practical reasons why you should perform background checks: verifying a roommate's or an online date’s identity.
+But there are more practical reasons why you should perform background searches: verifying a roommate's or an online date’s identity.
 You can check if an online buyer or seller isn’t just a scammer in disguise.
-Many have even used the service to find a lost love, retrieve public court records, or discover someone’s current address or phone number.
+Many have even used the service to find a lost love, or discover someone’s current address or phone number.

 However, there are restrictions to using the site.
 You are not authorized to consult the site for tenant or employment (office or household) screening.
 Similarly, it’s illegal to use PeopleSmart to determine educational qualification and mortgage, credit check, and insurance eligibility.
 We forbid users to attempt to find information about persons under the age of 18 and business transaction initiated by an individual customer.
 Finally, the following will not be tolerated: harassing or contacting people against their wishes, stalking or spying, or stealing of another’s identity.